 This is Raman and Christie in front of Dylan's Candy Bar!
 Such awesome hosts!
 And two wonderful people ;o) ...
 (I'll have to say so at least 3 more times before the end of the blog).
 Even though I only see them on average maybe 3 times a year when I go home to SF (Christmas / Thanksgiving / Labor Day) - I truly enjoy spending time with them and wish I could spend more time - even if it's just sitting at home watching Star Wars on cable tv.

 At Dylan's they had a bunch of tables and booths set up.
 Of all of the cool choices they had to do - the blind chocolate taste test caught my attention.
 I totally would have done it - if I was somewhere between the ages of 5-15.
 But I felt a bit timid to participate ... (not that I'm timid to do anything - cause I generally feel there's nothing to be ashamed about) but I thought I'd leave this one open for the children.
 So how this worked was there were 4 cups with different chocolates in each cup.
 You have to guess which one is which chocolate brand.
 It is alot harder than you'd think - since this isn't your standard fun sized candy bar.
-It's chocolate that was broken to pieces - so you couldn't tell by tactile surface features, and it was only pure milk chocolate (think like Hersey's Chocolate bar, not Nestle Crunch) I guess we'll never know how good my tongue is!
+It's chocolate that was broken to pieces - so you couldn't tell by tactile surface features, and it

 Even though I didn't take the challenge - I asked the lady for a picture!